mmistakes/minimal-mistakes/_posts/2023-06-13-http4s-authentication-part2.md

 val tokenService = new OtpInteractiveService("Totp", user)
 ```

-Note that for `Totp` to work, make sure your phone and computer date and time down to the seconds are the same and current.
+Note that for `Totp` to work, **make sure your phone and computer date and time down to the seconds are the same and current**.
 You can use the network time for both devices, this should give you the same results.

-One may also limit the time the user takes to submit the code as an extra security measure.
+One may also limit the time the user takes to submit the code as an extra security measure for the case of `Hotp`.

 ## 3. Conclusion